srnichols/StampsPattern/docs/TROUBLESHOOTING_PLAYBOOKS.md

 - [ ] Confirm image exists in ACR
 - [ ] Confirm managed identity has AcrPull on ACR
 - [ ] Tail container logs for startup exceptions
-- [ ] Confirm /App/dab-config.json is present or mapped
+- [ ] Confirm `/App/dab-config.json` (legacy DAB config) is present or mapped, or verify the Hot Chocolate backend's configuration files

 Step-by-step